 If the business discounts the bill of exchange with a bank before maturity it receives the amount due under the bill less a discount from the bank and ceases to be the payee.
 When the bill matures, the bank presents the bill to the customer and receives payment.

 In this instance, the business receives the bill amount less the discount fee from the bank and debits the discount fee to expenses.
-The credit entry is used to clear the bills receivable account.
+The credit entry is used to clear the bill receivable account.

 Discounted Bill Dishonored